CynicDog/CynicDog.github.io/_posts/2024-09-26-cloud-native-spring-with-spa-and-key-cloak.md

 Now that we have configured the gateway server and Keycloak server, it's time to follow and understand the journey of OAuth2 authentication flow with Keycloak as a identity brocker.

-The first stop is the React UI project.

 React is where we write the entrypoint of OAuth2.
 Here's the very trigger of the authentication flow, where users click a login button on UI :

 ```javascript